Nick Jr. Channel

-The Nick Jr. Channel (sometimes shortened to Nick Jr.) is an American pay television channel owned by the Nickelodeon Group, a sub-division of the Paramount Media Networks division of Paramount Skydance Corporation.
-An offshoot of Nickelodeon's Nick Jr. programming block, the channel launched on September 28, 2009, in the space previously held by Noggin, and primarily targets children ages 2 to 6 years old.
-Its lineup features a mix of original programming along with series from the Nick Jr. block.
-To avoid confusion between the two entities, the channel has been identified on-air as the "Nick Jr. Channel" since March 2018 and on-screen until September 2023.
+The Nick Jr. Channel (commonly shortened to Nick Jr.) is an American pay television channel owned by the Nickelodeon Group, a subdivision of the Paramount Media Networks division of Paramount Skydance.
+It launched on September 28, 2009, as a spin-off of Nickelodeon's programming block of the same name, and targets children aged 2 to 6, with a mix of original programming and series from the Nick Jr. block.
+To avoid confusion, the channel has been identified on-air as the "Nick Jr. Channel" since March 2018 and on-screen until September 2023.

-Noggin was relaunched in 2015 as a streaming media service and operated as a separate sister brand until its shutdown in 2024.
-Noggin's programming is distinct from Nick Jr.'s, carrying pre-teen programs in its early years as a channel, while the revived streaming service featured a variety of exclusive series.
-From May 2021 to March 2022, the Nick Jr. Channel aired a "Noggin Hour" block of programming every Friday, featuring series such as Noggin Knows and Kinderwood.
+The Nick Jr. channel replaced Noggin, which returned in 2015 as a streaming service and existed as a sister brand until its independent relaunch in 2025.
+Noggin's programming is distinct from Nick Jr.'s, primarily featuring pre-teen programs in its early years as a channel, while the streaming service featured a variety of exclusive series.
+From May 2021 to March 2022, the Nick Jr. Channel aired a "Noggin Hour" programming block every Friday, featuring series such as Noggin Knows and Kinderwood.

 Both the Nick Jr. block and channel are currently running, with the former airing weekdays on Nickelodeon from 7:00 a.m. to 2:00 p.m.
 ET (hours vary during summer months, other school breaks, and major national holidays), featuring traditional commercial breaks for certain programs.
-As of November 2023, the Nick Jr. Channel is available to approximately 54 million pay television households in the United States — down from its peak of 77 million households in 2013.
+As of November 2023, the Nick Jr. Channel is available to approximately 54 million pay television households in the United States, down from its peak of 77 million in 2013.